mschecht/clusterize/README.md

                         How many nodes you want to use? default is 1 -n NUM_TASKS_PER_NODE, --num-tasks-per-node NUM_TASKS_PER_NODE
-                        How many nodes you want to use? default 1 -t ALLOTTED_TIME, --allotted-time ALLOTTED_TIME
+                        How many nodes you want to use? default 1 -g NUM_GPUS, --num-gpus NUM_GPUS
+                        How many GPUs you want to use?
+  -t ALLOTTED_TIME, --allotted-time ALLOTTED_TIME
                         After this amount of time, the process will be killed :( The default is 4-0:00:00, which could be higher